 The time we spent with Dr. Runels and his staff was enormously valuable, and we learned the Vampire way.
 It’s not just injecting or using PRP in a random way.
 Vampire is actually a very specific protocol of how, where, and how much PRP to use.
 I can’t thank Dr. Runels enough for the work and time he has spent in developing these protocols and then graciously teaching us all he has learned.

 Granted, I was not the first to adopt this treatment, as is often the case with new technology, but now that I’ve learned the proprietary techniques specific to Vampire protocols, I’m really excited to be offering this new area of cellular medicine to my patients, friends, and family.
 Check out this video to see what all the fuss is about.
-I also discuss the treatment in-depth in this video:

 The treatment starts with drawing your blood and processing it in an FDA-approved, sterile test tube system that physically separates the blood components.
 Red blood cells are discarded, but the “magic elixir” of plasma and platelets (PRP) are collected and used for a variety of pretty interesting treatments, which I mentioned earlier.